I know not everyone is a fan of guided tours.

 Still not convinced that a guided tour is for you?
 Well here are some characteristics that would suggest you and a guided tour would get along:

-- You're lazy.
+- You're lazy when it comes to planning.
 Don’t feel like planning the logistics of your travel, or messing around with all those reservations and confirmation numbers?
 Then a tour would be perfect for you.
 Once you book the tour, the other details are usually taken care of by somebody else.
 All you have to do it show up, and enjoy.

 - You want to get a general overview of an area.
 If you’re just arriving in a new place and you have no idea where to start, consider a half-day or daylong city tour to help you get your bearings.
 You’ll emerge with a greater grasp of where things are located, and perhaps you’ll even learn a thing or two.
 Knowing the background of a destination can often help you connect with it better.